localstack/serverless-localstack/README.md

 service: myService

 plugins:
-  - serverless-localstack
+  - localstack-serverless

 custom:
   localstack:
     endpointFile: path/to/file.json
 ```

-#### Only enable serverless-plugin-localstack for the listed stages
+#### Only enable localstack-serverless for the listed stages
 * ```serverless deploy --stage local``` would deploy to localstack.
 * ```serverless deploy --stage production``` would deploy to aws.